A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Abstract

 \section{Abstract}

-In the field of motion simulation, the level of immersion strongly depends on the motion cueing algorithm (MCA), as it transfers the reference motion of the simulated vehicle to a motion of the motion simulation platform (MSP).
-The challenge for the MCA is to reproduce the motion perception of a real vehicle driver as accurately as possible without exceeding the limits of the workspace of the MSP in order to provide a realistic virtual driving experience.
-In case of a large discrepancy between the perceived motion signals and the optical cues, motion sickness may occur with the typical symptoms of nausea, dizziness, headache and fatigue.
-Existing approaches either produce non-optimal results, e.g., due to filtering, linearization, or simplifications, or the required computational time exceeds the real-time requirements of a closed-loop application.

-In this work a new solution is presented, where not a human designer specifies the principles of the MCA but an artificial intelligence (AI) learns the optimal motion by trial and error in an interaction with the MSP.
-To achieve this, deep reinforcement learning (RL) is applied, where an agent interacts with an environment formulated as a Markov decision process~(MDP).
-This allows the agent to directly control a simulated MSP to obtain feedback on its performance in terms of platform workspace usage and the motion acting on the simulator user.
-The RL algorithm used is proximal policy optimization (PPO), where the value function and the policy corresponding to the control strategy are learned and both are mapped in artificial neural networks (ANN).
+Motion cueing algorithms (MCA) are used to control the movement of motion simulation platforms (MSP) to reproduce the motion perception of a real vehicle driver as accurately as possible without exceeding the limits of the workspace of the MSP.
+Existing approaches either produce non-optimal results due to filtering, linearization, or simplifications, or the computational time required exceeds the real-time requirements of a closed-loop application.
+This work presents a new solution to the motion cueing problem, where instead of a human designer specifying the principles of the MCA, an artificial intelligence (AI) learns the optimal motion by trial and error in interaction with the MSP.
+To achieve this, a well-established deep reinforcement learning (RL) algorithm is applied, where an agent interacts with an environment, allowing him to directly control a simulated MSP to obtain feedback on its performance.
+The RL algorithm used is proximal policy optimization (PPO), where the value function and the policy corresponding to the control strategy are both learned and mapped in artificial neural networks (ANN).
 This approach is implemented in Python and the functionality is demonstrated by the practical example of pre-recorded lateral maneuvers.
-The subsequent validation on a standardized double lane change shows that the RL algorithm is able to learn the control strategy and improve the quality of the immersion compared to an established method while enhancing the realistic driving motion sensation.
-Thereby, both the perceived translational accelerations and rotational angular velocities determined under consideration of the vestibular system are more accurately reproduced, and the resources of the MSP are used more economically.
+The subsequent validation shows that the RL algorithm is able to learn the control strategy and improve the quality of the immersion compared to an established method.
+Thereby, the perceived motion signals determined by a model of the vestibular system are more accurately reproduced, and the resources of the MSP are used more economically.